HackYourFutureBelgium/home/coaches/coaching-roles.md

 for your module.
 Commitments include:

 - Being present in class from 12-16 each Sunday for the duration of your module
+- Take part in a prep call before the module starts with the involved HYF volunteers
 - Leading our Sunday classes
 - Presenting new material to students
 - Coordinating class with your assistant coaches